Silcore/Scrabble-in-Java/README.md

-# SpringJavaProject
+# Scrabble (in Java)
-COP3252 (Java) semester project
+FSU COP3252 Java semester project focused on recreating Scrabble in Java using the Swing library.